-However when it comes to the cheapest cycling power meter of all, the winner is the Velocomp PowerPod.
-At only $299, the PowerPod is not only affordable, but is remarkably accurate, convenient and easy to use.
-How do they do it – opposing force technology.
+And if you are looking for the cheapest cycling power meter of all, we introduce you to the Velocomp PowerPod V5 Power Meter.
+At only $299, the PowerPod is not only an affordable power meter, but is remarkably accurate, convenient and easy to use.
+How do they do it – opposing force technology is how.

-But it gets better…the PowerPod comes with its free Isaac software.
+The PowerPod comes with its free Isaac software*.
 Isaac allows you to do in depth ride analysis in order to get the most out of your training.
 You can model aerodynamic drag (CdA), rolling resistance and lots more.
 Furthermore, PowerPod offers PowerStroke, an upgraded software package for $99.
 PowerStroke allows you to analyze your entire pedal stroke in great detail.
 With this data, you can experiment with changes to your pedal motion, bike position and bike fit in order to improve your riding efficiency – and therefore your power and speed.

 If you’re on a budget or are simply looking for an affordable power meter, the PowerPod might be the perfect option for you.
 It’s without a doubt the cheapest cycling power meter available.